Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Introduction

+Furthermore, in Ref.~\cite{Martinelli:2020hud} it was found that future large scale structure surveys like Euclid will be able to improve upon the the constraints on $\epsilon_0$ from currently available BAO and type Ia supernovae (SnIa) by a factor of six.
+In particular, current BAO and SnIa data provide a constraint of $\epsilon_0=0.013 \pm 0.029$, while Euclid will improve this to $\epsilon_0=-0.0008 \pm 0.0049$, which is a tighter constraint on $\epsilon_0$ by a factor of six \cite{Martinelli:2020hud}.

+Since $\epsilon(z)$ relates two geometric variables, i.e. the luminosity and angular diameter distances, then strong lensing (either with light or GWs) is ideally suited to constrain it, while in the case of weak lensing the effect is less clear, but as was shown in Ref.~\cite{Martinelli:2020hud}, the bulk of the constraining power will come from improving the bounds on $\Omega_m$, thus breaking the degeneracies between $\Omega_m$ and $\epsilon$.

-The use of strongly lensed GW events to measure both angular diameter and luminosity distance is complementary to the approach of Ref.~\cite{Renzi:2020bvl}, where $\eta(z)$ was constrained using LSST-like mocks of strongly lensed type Ia supernovae (SNIa).
-Both methods have the advantage of allowing for measurements of the duality parameter without relying on multiple datasets, hence it is competitive with other more traditional tests of the DDR relation where the latter is constrained through the combination of SNIa and BAO observations, as for example it has been forecast in surveys like Euclid \cite{Martinelli:2020hud}.
+In this paper we show how to reconstruct the DDR relation using mock datasets of strongly lensed GWs, as they allow us to measure both the angular diameter and luminosity distance is complementary to the approach of Ref.~\cite{Renzi:2020bvl}, where $\eta(z)$ was constrained using mocks of strongly lensed SnIa, based on the Large Synoptic Survey Telescope (LSST) survey.
+Both methods have the advantage of allowing for measurements of the duality parameter without relying on multiple datasets, hence it is competitive with other more traditional tests of the DDR relation where the latter is constrained through the combination of SnIa and BAO observations, as for example it has been forecast for future surveys \cite{Martinelli:2020hud}.

-In Ref.~\cite{Lin:2019mrl} the authors proposed a novel method to test the cosmic distance duality relation using the strongly lensed GWs from the Einstein Telescope and in Ref.~\cite{Lin:2020vqj} mock data was generated for this ground-based detector, while a parameterized approach was used to constrain the DDR relation.
+In Ref.~\cite{Lin:2019mrl} the authors proposed a novel method to test the cosmic distance duality relation using the strongly lensed GWs from the Einstein Telescope and in Ref.~\cite{Lin:2020vqj} mock data points were generated for this ground-based detector, while a parameterized approach was used to constrain the DDR relation.
 Here we present a broader analysis by presenting a slightly different methodology which allows us to directly make robust $\eta(z)$ mocks, based on the mocks of $d_L$ and $d_A$ and then we use Genetic Algorithms (GA) and Gaussian Processes (GP), two non-parametric and symbolic regression subclasses of machine learning methods, to reconstruct $\eta(z)$ directly without any underlying model.